 All of our doctors are able provide advice to patients about prenatal care.

 Our centre is well equipped to monitor both mother and baby and provide necessary vaccination throughout pregnancy for pregnant women and their close relatives.

-Antenatal Shared Care is provided by accredited GPs in combination with the antenatal clinic at Hornsby Hospital.
+Shared Antenatal Care is provided by accredited GPs in combination with the antenatal clinic at Hornsby Hospital.